Intrepid Museum

 The museum was proposed in the late 1970s as a way to preserve Intrepid, and it opened on August 3, 1982.
 The Intrepid Museum Foundation filed for bankruptcy protection in 1985 after struggling to attract visitors.
 The foundation acquired USS Growler and the destroyer USS Edson in the late 1980s to attract guests and raise money, although it remained unprofitable through the 1990s.
 The museum received a minor renovation in 1998 after it started turning a profit.
 Between 2006 and 2008, the Intrepid Museum was completely closed for a $115 million renovation.
-A new pavilion for the Space Shuttle Enterprise opened in 2012.
+A new pavilion for the atmospheric test flight Space Shuttle Enterprise opened in 2012.

 The Intrepid Museum spans three of the carrier's decks; from top to bottom, they are the flight, hangar, and gallery decks.
 Most of the museum's collection is composed of aircraft, many of which were used by the United States Armed Forces.
 Among the museum's collection are a Concorde SST, a Lockheed A-12 supersonic reconnaissance plane, and the Space Shuttle Enterprise.
 The hangar and gallery decks contain a variety of attractions such as exhibit halls, a theater, and flight simulators, as well as individual objects like a cockpit and an air turbine.
 Several craft and other objects have been sold off or removed from the museum's collection over the years.
 The museum serves as a space for community and national events, such as Fleet Week and awards ceremonies, in addition to educational programs.